-- Crispy kale chips: a great snack idea for game night and a lighter alternative to crisps!
+- Crispy kale chips: a great snack idea for game night and a lighter alternative to crisps.

 For many more salad ideas, check out our salads category page.

-- 4 tablespoons pomegranate seeds Sub diced red bell pepper.
+- 5 tablespoons pomegranate seeds

-- ½ cup feta cheese crumbled.
-Sub diced avocado, goat cheese, or shaved parmesan.
+- ½ cup feta cheese crumbled

 Kale Salad Dressing

-- ¼ cup extra virgin olive oil
+- 4 tablespoons extra virgin olive oil

-- 2 tablespoons lemon juice + 1 tablespoon for massaging the kale.
+- 2 tablespoons lemon juice

-- 1 tablespoon maple syrup
+- 1 tablespoon honey swap maple syrup

-- 2 teaspoons mustard
+- 1 tablespoon mustard

-- ½ teaspoon garlic powder
+- ½ teaspoon salt

-- ¼ teaspoon black pepper
+- ⅛ teaspoon black pepper